01taylop/encapsulated-css-loader/README.md

 When multiple teams or modules contribute styles to the same application, CSS rules can unintentionally conflict with each other.
 The global nature of CSS means that styles from one module can leak into others, causing visual bugs that are difficult to trace and fix.

 Encapsulated CSS Loader solves this by automatically wrapping all CSS rules with a unique class name, ensuring complete style isolation between modules.

-This approach works regardless of how teams structure their code or build processes, providing a robust solution for preventing CSS conflicts at the Webpack level.
+This loader is ideal for a decentralised build process, using something unique to the module (e.g., repository name) as the encapsulation class name.
+When rendering the module, apply the same unique class name to the relevant container to ensure that CSS rules are scoped correctly.

 ## Example